A Statistical Learning Approach to Modal Regression: A Learning Theory of Modal Regression

 The generalization bounds in Theorem \ref{generalization_bounds_intermediate} are derived for the case when the parameter $\sigma$ goes to zero in accordance with the sample size.
-When $\sigma$ goes large, sharper bounds can be derived as shown below. \begin{theorem} Suppose that Assumption \ref{assum:bound_capacity} holds, $f^\star\in\mathcal{H}$, and the risk functional $\mathcal{R}^\sigma(\cdot)$ is defined in association with a calibrated modal regression kernel $K_\sigma$ and the corresponding representing function $\phi$.
-Let $f_\mathbf{z}$ be produced by \eqref{relaxation}.
-Then for any $0<\delta<1$, with probability at least $1-\delta$, there holds
+When the parameter $\sigma$ diverges, generalization bounds can be also derived as shown below. \begin{theorem} Suppose that Assumption \ref{assum:bound_capacity} holds, $f^\star\in\mathcal{H}$, and the risk functional $\mathcal{R}^\sigma(\cdot)$ is defined in association with a calibrated modal regression kernel $K_\sigma$ and the corresponding representing function $\phi$.
+Let $f_{\mathbf{z},\sigma}$ be produced by \eqref{relaxation} with $\sigma>1$.
+Then for any $0<\delta<1$, with probability at least $1-\delta$, it holds that

-\end{theorem} \begin{proof} Similar to the proof of Theorem \ref{generalization_bounds_intermediate}, the desired estimate can be proved by applying Lemma \ref{lem:concentration} to the random variable $\xi$ in \eqref{RV} with the only difference in bounding $\mathbb{E}\xi^2$.
+\end{theorem} \begin{proof} Similar to the proof of Theorem \ref{generalization_bounds_intermediate}, the desired bound can be established by applying Lemma \ref{lem:concentration} to the random variable $\xi$ in \eqref{RV} with the only difference in bounding $\mathbb{E}\xi^2$.
 Recall that for a calibrated modal regression kernel $K_\sigma$, its representing function $\phi$ is bounded.
 Therefore, we have